liqd/adhocracy/INSTALLATION.md

 Installation
 ------------

-Automatic installation on debian or Ubuntu with build_debian.sh
+Automatic installation on debian,  Ubuntu or Arch with build.sh
 ----------------------------------------------------------------

-On debian or Ubuntu, you can simply execute the following in a terminal:
+On debian,  Ubuntu, or Arch you can simply execute the following in a terminal:

-    wget -nv https://raw.github.com/liqd/adhocracy.buildout/master/build_debian.sh -O build_debian.sh && sh build_debian.sh
+    wget -nv https://raw.github.com/liqd/adhocracy.buildout/develop/build.sh -O build.sh && sh build.sh

 The script will use sudo to install the required dependencies, and install, set up, and start the required database services.

-Add the `-p` option to use PostgreSQL or the `-m` option to use MySQL instead of the default sqlite.
-Add `-b develop` to install the development version, or `-b hhu` to install with the preconfiguration for HHU Düsseldorf.
+Add `-b master` to install the stable version, or `-b hhu` to install with the preconfiguration for HHU Düsseldorf.

 Developer instructions
 ----------------------